geopozo/tetsuya/README.md

-- [ ] It doesn't run anything at boot, needs to execute everything once
-- [ ]

 Later todo

-  - [ ] Make config typed

-  - [ ] Encrypt and backup config?
-Encrypted backups of entire system?
   - [ ] Add checking if git dirty or not pushed
   - [ ] Add some log statistics
   - [ ] Add some firewall statistics